Are you at least 21 years of age or hold a valid medical marijuana card?

 Can You Bring a Dab Pen on a Plane?

 Bringing a dab pen on a plane falls under the policy for electronic cigarettes and vaping devices.
 Of course, using a dab pen at an airport is still strictly prohibited, but you can travel with one if its lithium-ion battery does not exceed a Watt-hour (Wh) rating of 100 Wh.
 You would also want it to be clean and free of any residue.
-You also could not bring a dab pen if a cartridge is attached, and the THC in the cartridge would still have to be less than 0.3%.
+You should avoid bringing a weed cart through TSA.
+If your dab pen has a cartridge attached, the THC in the cartridge would still have to be less than 0.3%.

 If you decide to travel with a vape pen on a plane, store it in your carry-on luggage or personal item.
 As with edibles, do not carry any vape pens, cartridges, or batteries in your checked luggage.